Gary Mason (boxer): Professional career

 Mason fought 38 times as a professional in a career that spanned 10 years from 1984 to 1994, with 37 wins (34 by knockout) and only one loss, that being to Lennox Lewis when he challenged for the European title in 1991.
 Mason gave Lewis his hardest fight up to that point in his career.

-Mason defeated a number of well known heavyweights, including Tyrell Biggs, James Tillis, Alfonzo Ratliff, Ricky Parkey, James Pritchard, Louis Pergaud, Hughroy Currie and David Jaco.
+Mason defeated a number of well known heavyweights, including Tyrell Biggs, James Tillis, Alfonzo Ratliff, Ricky Parkey, James Pritchard, Hughroy Currie and David Jaco.

-Mason sparred with the former WBA World cruiserweight number one and British heavyweight champion David Pearce.
+Mason sparred with the former WBA cruiserweight number one and British heavyweight champion David Pearce.
 Pearce helped him with sparring in preparation for Mason's title fights, he praised Pearce and said he was instrumental in his helping his career.

 He suffered a detached retina in a bout with Everett Martin in 1990.
 After a short retirement he staged a comeback, which ended with a TKO defeat by Lennox Lewis, which aggravated Mason's eye injury.
 He came back once again, but after winning two fights in the US he retired for good.

 Rugby

 Club career

 Mason played three rugby league matches for the London Crusaders (now London Broncos), scoring a try in his first game.
-Mason also played in occasional soccer matches as part of an 'Arsenal Celebrities' team at the old 'Highbury' football ground in North London.
+Mason also played in occasional football matches as part of an 'Arsenal Celebrities' team at the old Highbury football ground in North London.